 How do you know a credit union is the right option?
 Read on this article to learn why you should use a credit union for banking.
-We have also break down our picks for the best credit unions for you to start you search accordingly.
+We have also broken down our picks for the best credit unions for you to start your search accordingly.

 What Is a Credit Union?